nasa/trick/share/trick/virgo/README.md

 ![virgo1](images/doc/virgo_example1.png)
 ![virgo2](images/doc/virgo_example2.png)

-VIRGO is an extensible, well-tested, and robustly documented python module which can consume simulation data in different ways.
+VIRGO intends to be an extensible, well-tested, and robustly documented python module which can consume simulation data in different ways.
+However, **VIRGO is currently in *alpha* status which means it has not yet been verified or validated in any way.
+Use caution when using VIRGO visualizations to draw conclusions about your engineering application.
+It is highly recommended that you cross-reference what you are seeing with other plotting or visualization tools before using a VIRGO scene to make an engineering decision.**

+## A simple VIRGO example

 The simplest data source supported is a typical `*.csv`  (comma-separated-value) text file containing a time history of object positions in 3D space.
 For example, imagine you had a file `log_state.csv` that describes the motion of a satellite in space and looks like this:

 ```csv
 time (s),  position[0] (m),  position[1] (m),  position[2] (m),